 Tampa Child Support Lawyer

-Lasley Family Law is dedicated to representing custodial parents to ensure they get the child support they are entitled to.
+Tampa Family & Divorce Lawyer Mindi Lasley is dedicated to representing custodial parents to ensure they get the child support they are entitled to.

 In addition, our firm represents non-custodial parents in family law cases and child support enforcement cases to ensure that our clients are not paying more than they are legally obligated to pay, and that they are given a credit for all funds they have paid towards child support in the past.

 For more information contact Tampa Child Support Lawyer Mindi Lasley.